jonduan/proposal/_posts/2016-12-18-Tidal-energy.md

 - Fitting this in the formula of exercise 1a gets A: 0.5 * ρ * h * λ/2 * g * h / T and B: 0.25 * ρ * λ * g *h² / T

+What is the formula for the total Power per unit length of wave?